How to Price an Insulation Job (Straight from the Contractor’s Notebook)

 🧊 Basements & Crawlspaces

-Basements and crawlspaces are the wild cards.
+Basements and crawl spaces are the wild cards.

 Low clearance?
 Dampness?
 Old stone foundations?
 All that slows things down.
 Sometimes we need to build out framing, deal with moisture barriers, or switch to spray foam to get proper air sealing.